 The police department obviously doesn’t want to deal with claims from car owners’ attorneys on how they should train their officers to provide this service without damaging the car.
 And even if a department did decide to provide training, the costs of kits and tools would create a budget constraint.

-Moreover, if the police started unlocking cars for Kansas City residents, it would hurt local towing companies and automotive locksmiths.
+Moreover, if the police started unlocking cars for Kansas City residents, it would hurt local towing companies and automotive emergency locksmiths.
 For all these reasons, you’re unlikely to find police officers willing to lend you a hand.

 Tips to prevent lockouts